haskellfoundation/error-message-index/message-index/messages/GHCup-00160/index.md

 [ ...   ]
 ```

 In the above example, this error happened because there was no internet connection.
-There can be other reasons, such as corrupted download.
+There can be other reasons, such as a corrupted download.
 The best way to debug this is to try to fetch the metadata manually:

 ```